chocolate-doom/chocolate-doom/README.md

 **New Features and Improvements**

  * Support for the "new" Nerve PWAD has been improved: If the Nerve PWAD is explicitly loaded and contains a TITLEPIC lump, use it - else use the INTERPIC lump.
-Consequently, if the Nerve PWAD gets auto-loaded and contains TITLEPIC and an INTERPIC lumps, rename them.
+Consequently, if the Nerve PWAD gets auto-loaded and contains TITLEPIC and an INTERPIC lumps, rename them (thanks @buvk).
- * Graphic patch lumps in widescreen format are now properly centered (but still squashed to Vanilla aspect ratio).
+ * Graphic patch lumps in widescreen format are now properly centered - but still squashed to Vanilla aspect ratio (thanks @buvk).
- * A `-pistolstart` command line option has been added (by @mikeday0).
+ * A `-pistolstart` command line option has been added (by @mikeday0, thanks @Asais10).

 **Bug Fixes**

  * The Sigil PWAD is now only pre-loaded if the gameversion is The Ultimate Doom.
 This fixes a glitched texture file when Chex Quest is loaded as the IWAD (by @kitchen-ace, thanks Mr.Unsmiley)
  * Check if the map name graphics lumps are actually from the Masterlevels PWAD before renaming them.
-This fixes an issue with unofficial MAsterlevels compilation which do not contain these lumps (thanks @Dark-Jaguar).
+This fixes an issue with unofficial Masterlevels compilations which do not contain these lumps (thanks @Dark-Jaguar).
  * A string buffer size calculation bug has been fixed in the `-levelstat` implementation (thanks Eric Claus).

 **Crispy Heretic**

- * A `-wandstart` command line option has been added (by @mikeday0).
+ * A `-wandstart` command line option has been added (by @mikeday0, thanks @Asais10).

 ### Crispy Doom 5.9.1